Dig-A-Hash/bitcoin-node-hub/README.md

 ## Dependencies

 This app requires [Node.js](https://nodejs.org/en), the latest version is always recommended.
 At least 1 Bitcoin Node is required.
-This app is only tested with [Bitcoin Knots](https://bitcoinknots.org/) because we do not want to see spam on the Bitcoin Network, but any modern Bitcoin Node should work.
+This app is only tested with [Bitcoin Knots](https://bitcoinknots.org/) for now, but any modern Bitcoin Node should work.

 ## Installation

 Clone this repo.

+First, use the CLI to change to the newly cloned directory and install the project dependencies using the Node Package Manager ([NPM](https://www.npmjs.com/)).

+`npm install`

-First, use the CLI to change to the newly cloned directory, and pre-load the [GeoLite2](https://github.com/GitSquared/node-geolite2-redist) IP Address Geographic Location Data using the following command from the project root.
+Next, use the CLI to change to the newly cloned directory, and pre-load the [GeoLite2](https://github.com/GitSquared/node-geolite2-redist) IP Address Geographic Location Data using the following command from the project root.

 `npm run preload-geolite2`